 Inset

 The generated panel cut detail are composed of what is called "panel islands" or "face islands".
-These are sets of faces that make up a selection of faces sorrounded by the marked sharp edges.
+These are sets of faces that make up a selection of faces surrounded by the marked sharp edges.
 They are separated from other panel islands and each can have a different setting when you use randomization or toggle off the unified value.

 Limit